invisblejie/crawl/README.md

 # crawl
-# you need to install python3,request,beautifulsoup,pymongo,mongo to use this python
+# you need to install python3,request,beautifulsoup,pymongo.
+# beside you also need the mongodb database